cftang9/MSUSO/README.md

 ![Supp Figure 1](../master/Supp_Figure_1_ODCs.png)
 -->

+In addition to the [Part 2](../master/README.md#Part-2.-Reproducing-simulation-results).
-More simulations results are provided in the supplementary materials.
+More simulations results are provided in the supplementary materials with ```R``` codes attached in the followings.

 ### 3.1.
 Tables: Distinguishing Distributions under USO with k=2,4,5